patrick-kidger/jaxtyping/docs/api/array.md

 In addition some modifiers can be applied:

-- Prepend `*` to a dimension to indicate that it can match multiple axes, e.g. `"*batch c h w"` will match zero or more batch axes.
+- Prepend `*` to an axis to indicate that it can match multiple axes, e.g. `"*batch c h w"` will match zero or more batch axes.
-- Prepend `#` to a dimension to indicate that it can be that size *or* equal to one -- i.e. broadcasting is acceptable, e.g.
+- Prepend `#` to an axis to indicate that it can be that size *or* equal to one -- i.e. broadcasting is acceptable, e.g.
     `def add(x: Float[Array, "#foo"], y: Float[Array, "#foo"]) -> Float[Array, "#foo"]`.
-- Prepend `_` to a dimension to disable any runtime checking of that dimension (so that it can be used just as documentation).
+- Prepend `_` to an axis to disable any runtime checking of that axis (so that it can be used just as documentation).
 This can also be used as just `_` on its own: e.g. `"b c _ _"`.
 - Documentation-only names (i.e. they're ignored by jaxtyping) can be handled by prepending a name followed by `=` e.g. `Float[Array, "rows=4 cols=3"]`.
-- Prepend `?` to a dimension to indicate that its size can vary within a PyTree structure.
+- Prepend `?` to an axis to indicate that its size can vary within a PyTree structure.
 (See [PyTree annotations](../pytree/).)

 When using multiple modifiers, their order does not matter.